syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Transition.md

 ---
 # Transition

 The `Transition` property specifies the sliding animations for the DrawerView panel.
-The `Transition` property has the following three options:
+The `Transition` property has the following three options.

 * SlideOnTop
 * Push
 * Reveal

-N> The default transition is SlideOnTop.
+N> The default Transition is SlideOnTop.

 ## SlideOnTop